syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the size for button,split button controls.set "true" for big size and "false" for small size.
+Specifies the size for button, split button controls.
+Set "true" for big size and "false" for small size.